chromium/chromium/docs/updater/functional_spec.md

 scheduled tasks, and so forth from the system, except that:
 *   it leaves a small log file in its data directory.
 *   it leaves the Clients registry key in Windows registry.

+Inactive instances of the updater uninstall themselves (but not the updater overall) once the active version of the updater is higher than the inactive instance's version.
+Additionally, as part of its periodic tasks, the active updater will trigger the uninstallation of old instances of the updater and clean up any files they leak.

 ## Associated Tools